Back to blog

 Note: Make sure to link the font assets every time you add a new font to the project.

-• Extend NativeBase theme object by following the step given in the end.
+• Extend NativeBase theme object by following the step given at the end.

 For Expo